cache2k/cache2k/src/site/markdown/index.md

  * [complete JCache / JSR107 support](docs/stable/user-guide.html#jcache)
  * [XML based configuration](docs/stable/user-guide.html#configuration), to separate cache tuning from logic

-## Road map

-Is cache2k perfect yet?
-No, a lot is missing.
-Here is a rough plan for the future:

-### 1.2

-- improve bulk performance
-- reduce threads needed for expiry
-- More options for refresh ahead

-### 1.4

-- Async support

-### 1.6

-- Persistence and off-heap features

 ## News

   * **Version 1.0.0.CR1, 2016-12-05**: More cleanups, XML configuration has arrived.
 See [Version 1.0.0.CR1 release notes](1/0.0.CR1.html)